bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 When executed within a <a href="#notebooks">Jupyter notebook</a>, you benefit from well formatted explanations with beautiful maths equations right next to your Q# code inputs.

 {% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/05/Screenshot-2020-05-02-at-11.29.14-1024x892.png' caption="A Q# kata example.
 It takes the form of an exercice.
 Fill the operation with code and see if it passes the tests.
-If you do not understand anything yet, do not worry: the series of tutorials will lead you there." %}
+If you do not understand anything yet, do not worry: the series of tutorials will lead you there." size_class="medium" %}

 <h2>What are the real prerequisites to get started with Q# and Quantum Katas?</h2>
 On the <a href="https://docs.microsoft.com/en-us/quantum/overview/how-to-learn-quantum-computing">Katas's webpage</a> Microsoft provides the prerequisites to get started.
 I think it was interesting to provide my point of view here.